 The Early Intervention program is a structure based and goal oriented.
 Each child has an Individualized Family Service Plan (IFSP) detailing their developmental goals.
 Teachers plan activities and lesson plans that address these goals and build on existing skills.
 Teachers adapts classroom activities allowing all children to participate.

-Project Help also offers numerous opportunities for families and parents to participate in their child's education.
+The Ann Campbell Early Learning Center also offers numerous opportunities for families and parents to participate in their child's education.
 Each classroom has an observation booth where parents can watch their child in class and see first hand how teachers help them learn.
 Teachers also make every effort to be available to meet with parents to discuss a child's progress and goals.